Usha-Mounika/Samsung_PD/README.md

 ![1618](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/e3b3bac1-35f1-4fcc-9989-5ca0aee19991)

 As the number of inputs increase, the fanout of selectline increases.
 When fanout is high, the net will be heavily loaded and this is called High Fanout Net (HFN).
+The fan-out is the number of gate inputs driven by the output of another single logic gate.
+Generally clock nets, reset, scan, enable nets are High Fanout Nets.
+- A high fan-out corresponds to a very high capacitance load, which in turn translates to timing violation, because of a high transition time which adds up in the delay calculation.
 Let us consider the following design.
 The enable pin is ANDed with input.
 Thus the load on enable pin is very high.
 The Behavioral code is as follows:
 ```verilog
 module en_128 (input [127:0] x , output y , input en);